LODSContent/MD-100T00-Windows10/Instructions/Labs/0201-Synchronizing settings between devices.md

 10. In the **Password** box, type **Pa55w.rd123**, and then press Enter.

->   *Note: It will take a few minutes to build the profile.*
+    >[!NOTE]Note: It will take a few minutes to build the profile.

 1. On the **Create a PIN** page select **Next**